 2. The team is receiving against a strong server – it is wise to begin the point with both players on the baseline and advance after the return is safely made.

 3. The team’s serves are being aggressively attacked by the opposing team (ex.
 If the serve is not powerful or deep enough and the returner attacks the net player, it is a good idea for the server’s partner to begin the point further back, close to the baseline).

 Disadvantages of playing both-back formation:

-1. Many angle openings for the opposing team to put the ball away.
+1. There are many angle openings for the opposing team to put the ball away.

 2. Hard to cover the forecourt (against drop-shots or short angles etc.)

-3. Difficulty in finishing the points – they hope for the opposing team to make mistakes.
+3. Difficulty in finishing the points – they hope the opposing team makes mistakes.

-As a review, any committed doubles player should strive to improve the net skills (volleys and overheads) and most importantly transitioning to the net which for most part can set you up for a comfortable play at the net if executed properly.
+As a review, any committed doubles player should strive to improve the net skills (volleys and overheads), and most importantly transition to the net, which for the most part can set you up for a comfortable play at the net if executed properly.